Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ## Recompile the Java source code.

-Sadder still, the Java source code must now be re-compiled, since the byte code is no longer up to date.
+The Java source code must now be re-compiled, since the byte code is no longer up to date.

 ```bash
 foo@bar$ javac edu/nyu/cs/fb1258/MyFirstJavaProgram.java